flybywiresim/docs/docs/simbridge/configuration.md

 -  Margin
    -  Defines the margins for the printout

-??? info Supported Paper Sizes (click to expand)
+??? info "Supported Paper Sizes (click to expand)"
     Based on this list: [PDFKIT Paper Sizes](https://pdfkit.org/docs/paper_sizes.html){target=new}

     - A-series: A0 ...
 A10